-Meltem is a fifth-year Ph.D. student, and her areas of interest are work and occupations, social networks, social capital, economic sociology, social movements and collective action.
+Meltem's areas of interest are work and occupations, social networks, organizations, social movements and collective action, and sociology of culture.
 She received her Bachelor's and Master's degrees in Economics at Boğaziçi University (Istanbul, Turkey).
 Her recent works focus on the economic formation of retail markets, the economic and social formation of online communication networks, and social movement reaction to repressive measures.

-Meltem Odabaş, Thomas J. Holt, and Ronald L. Breiger (forthcoming, October 2017), “Governance in Online Illicit Stolen Data Markets” in Jens Beckert and Matias Dewey (eds.), The Architecture of Illegal Markets, Oxford University Press.
+Meltem Odabaş, Thomas J. Holt, and Ronald L. Breiger (2017), “Governance in Online Illicit Stolen Data Markets” in Jens Beckert and Matias Dewey (eds.), The Architecture of Illegal Markets, Oxford University Press.

 Meltem Odabaş and Fikret Adaman (2014) “Engaging with Social Networks: The Bourdieu-Becker Encounter Revisited”, Forum for Social Economics , DOI:10.1080/07360932.2014.970568

 Fikret Adaman and Meltem Odabaş (2014) “Furthering the Link between Social Capital and Corruption” In John Davis and Asimina Christoforou (eds.)
 Social Capital and Economics: Social Values, Power, and Social Identity, London: Routledge.